 Friendly but Cautious

-If you’re at a gas station or visitor centre, talk to other travellers.
-But don’t tell them your exact plan or that you’re travelling alone.
-If someone asks you a question, say, “I’m meeting friends tomorrow.”
+If you are at a gas station or visitor centre, talk to other travellers.
+But do not tell them your exact plan or that you are travelling alone.
+If someone asks you a question, say, “I am meeting friends tomorrow.”

 Local Women